 Two executive officers are entitled to termination benefits in the event of a change of control equal to thirty months compensation.
-Upon a change of control, and assuming the triggering event took place on the last business day of the year-end, payments would be \$202,500 and US\$187,500.
+Upon a change of control, and assuming the triggering event took place on the last business day of the period, payments would be \$202,500 and US\$187,500.

-J. Financial Condition, Liquidity and Capital Resources
+H. Financial Condition, Liquidity and Capital Resources

-As at July 31, 2020, the Company had a working capital deficiency of \$130,756 (2019 - \$468,611).
+As at October 31, 2020, the Company had a working capital surplus of \$321,833 (July 31, 2020 - \$130,756 working capital deficiency).
 Where possible, the Company has been negotiating settlement of or extending payment terms of its payables and reviewing its capital expenditure plan and future commitments to identify opportunities to reduce or delay spending and payments.